Shares & stock market vocabulary exercise part 3

 Insider trading:

 (noun) 'insider trading' basically means 'cheating'.
 It is when a person uses information about a company or a country to trade (buy or sell) in stocks and shares before this information is made public.
-For example, if your brother works in a company who has just made a very large profit, but nobody else apart from you and some people who work in the company know about this, it is illegal to buy shares in this company before the news of the very large profit is made public.
+For example, if your brother works in a company which has just made a very large profit, but nobody else apart from you and some people who work in the company know about this, it is illegal to buy shares in this company before the news of the very large profit is made public.
 The reason why, is that this information will give you an unfair advantage over other people who don't know about the company's very large profit.
 If you do buy shares in the company, you will benefit financially as the share price of the company will increase when the news of the very large profit is made public.
 This is called 'insider trading', which is using privileged information for your own financial benefit. 'insider trading' not only happens in the stock market, but with the sale of any type of financial securities (e.g. bonds, currencies etc...).
 In Spanish: "transacciones que aprovechan información privilegiada".

 Close